justindeisler/justindeisler/README.md

 ## Objective

-My journey in computer science has led me to develop a passion for AI-powered applications, web and mobile development, with particular expertise in healthcare technology solutions, high-performance web applications, and intelligent agent systems.
-I am eager to apply my skills in building scalable, user-centric applications that leverage cutting-edge AI technologies.
+My journey in computer science has led me to develop a passion for AI-powered applications, web and mobile development, with particular expertise in healthcare technology solutions, high-performance web applications, intelligent agent systems, and senior level backend architectures.
+I am eager to apply my skills in building scalable, user-centric applications that leverage cutting-edge AI technologies and modern backend frameworks.

 ## AI-Assisted Development Approach